Pre-Conference Training Workshop

 Robert Costanza

-Professor of Ecological Economics in Institute for Global Prosperity – University College London (UCL)
+Professor of Ecological Economics at the Institute for Global Prosperity – University College London (UCL)

 Enrico Giovannini